During my time living in China I came to rely on a VPN service to access western sites, apps and social media.

 How to use a VPN in China

-Here’s how to set up and use a VPN in China:
+Here’s how to use a VPN in China:

 - Sign up for one of the VPNs recommended above before traveling to China.
 We particularly recommend NordVPN.